 - small sliding windows at the bottom with a fixed glass on top

 - a complete fixed glass with a microphone or speak hole and a transaction slot

-Keeping in mind your intended purpose and locale when designing your perfect booth will help you determine the most appropriate window setup.
-An open full window provides more accessible space, but is not so secure when dealing with a lot of cash in a bad neighborhood.
+Keeping in mind your intended purpose and locale when designing your perfect tickets booth will help you determine the most appropriate window setup for your tickets booth.
+Its nice to design booths with an open full window, but that’s not so secure when dealing with a lot of cash in a bad neighborhood.

-If you are dealing with a significant amount of cash, the safest option is a complete fixed glass window that cannot be opened, with a microphone or speak hole in the center, and a small transaction slot at the bottom to process payments and receipts.
+If you are dealing with a significant amount of cash, the safest design booth option is a complete fixed glass window that cannot be opened, with a microphone or speak hole in the center, and a small transaction slot at the bottom to process payments and receipts.
 If you feel that more protection is needed you can upgrade to tempered glass or check out our article on bullet resistant booths.
-The fixed glass and transaction slot window layout strikes an important balance, offering the ultimate in security but without the intimidating façade of an armored Brinks truck.
+The fixed glass and transaction slot window layout strikes an important balance, offering the ultimate in security but without the intimidating façade of metal tiket booth that is reminiscent of an armored Brinks truck.

 You may also want to consider installing a retractable awning to help draw attention, keep customers coming in the rain, and to make sure your ticket sales aren’t all washed up.

 We can help with other small booth design ideas, such as customized ticket counter design for a customer service booth that maximizes functionality with a space-efficient layout ticket counter plan for a small sales booth design.

 Idea #3: Big Plans for Small Spaces

 While ticket booths come in all shapes and sizes, they are usually relatively small and thus space is often at a premium.
 When you have a small ticket booth and a lot to store in your booth, it is important to ensure easy access to necessities, and sometimes you need to get creative and maximize the space to hold even more.
 This is where clever design storage can come into play.